 - Stage 3: The cancer is still localized to one side of the body, but has spread further, including to the lymph nodes.
 Surgical treatment methods become less viable.

 - Stage 4: The cancer has conclusively spread to areas far beyond its origin (distant metastases).
 Treatment at this stage is generally limited to easing the uncomfortable symptoms.

 Many people have sought to claim compensation for the development of mesothelioma as a result of exposure to asbestos.
 Since the first in 1929, large amounts of lawsuits and class action cases have been launched, normally against asbestos manufacturers and employers.
 In the USA, total claims have reached billions of dollars.
 Despite these precedents in the courts, as yet, the US Congress has passed no federal law on the issue.

 Q: What jobs increase the risk of exposure to asbestos?

 A: People involved with construction work, demolition and home renovation are at high risk of occupational exposure to asbestos.
-A full list of jobs that increase this risk can be found here.

 **Q: Where is naturally occurring asbestos found? **

 A: Naturally occurring asbestos is found in many locations across the world.
 Asbestos deposits can be found in most US states, with California, Arizona and Virginia having some of the highest levels.
 People living close to asbestos deposits should take steps to minimize their exposure, such as keeping windows and door closed during strong wind and thoroughly wiping shoes before going indoors.

 Q: Can mesothelioma be benign?